DuongVu39/Diamond_price_prediction/README.md

 Looking at the data of diamond with 10 features, I want to build a model to predict the diamond price base on its features.

-1. The dataset that I am using for this project is a dataset of almost 54,000 diamonds, a provided dataset from `ggplot2`.
+1. The dataset that I am using for this project is a dataset of almost 54,000 diamonds, a provided dataset from ggplot2.
-2. With this dataset, I'm particularly interested in the how the price of diamond is determined based on the factor `carat` and `clarity`and if possible, the combination of four variable: carat, cut quality, color and clarity.
+2. With this dataset, I'm particularly interested in the how the price of a diamond is determined based on the factor carat and clarity and if possible, the combination of four variable: carat, cut quality, color, and clarity.
-3. My main question is that: " Is there any relationship between carat and color in the diamond price?" so the hypothesis will be focus on: "There is no linear correlation between carat and color of diamond."
+3. My main question is that: " Is there any relationship between carat and color in the diamond price?" so the hypothesis will be focused on: "There is no linear correlation between carat and color of a diamond."
-4. For this question, I will only use the information from 5 columns: price, carat, cut quality, color and clarity.
+4. For this question, I will only use the information from 5 columns: price, carat, cut quality, color, and clarity.
 The rest of the information can be dropped out of the data.
-Before doing any analysis, some visualization to show the price by carat, cut quality, color and clarity will be nice to look at.
-Then I will fit the data into a linear model to see the relationship between carat and colour with the response variable (price).
+Before doing any analysis, some visualization to show the price by carat, cut quality, color, and clarity will be nice to look at.
+Then I will fit the data into a linear model to see the relationship between carat and color with the response variable (price).

 ### Introduction to some variables[^1]: